 The Pearl District has famously transformed from warehouses to now offering a unique architectural mix: renovated historic buildings sitting alongside award winning modern high rise condos with street-level commercial spaces.
-This mixed-use re-development with open spaces like the tranquil Tanner Springs Park (NW 10th and Marshall) and the bustling Jamison Square (810 NW 11th Ave) and Pearl’s upcoming The Fields Neighborhood Park makes the Pearl District a landmark for conversion from warehouse to one of most popular Portland condominium urban renewal area and a wonderful place to call home.
+This mixed-use re-development with open spaces like the tranquil Tanner Springs Park and the bustling Jamison Square and Pearl’s upcoming The Fields Neighborhood Park makes the Pearl District a landmark for conversion from warehouse to one of most popular Portland condominium urban renewal area and a wonderful place to call home.

 Portland Condos shares a video about the Pearl District neighborhood.
 The Pearl District has many types of condos from lofts, townhouses, industrial condos, modern condos to traditional style of condos.